Waccamaw Corp.: Waccamaw Factory Shoppes

 The original Waccamaw Pottery building in Myrtle Beach is still standing, part of the Waccamaw Factory Shoppes complex, once the nation's third-largest outlet shopping complex with more than 100 stores in 750,000 square feet of space on 80 acres.
 A fourth section was added in 1998 and a renovation of the entire complex was announced in October 2000.
 Competition from Myrtle Beach Factory Stores, however, was hurting the complex.
 Also, in December 2000, American International Life Insurance Co. foreclosed on owner Outlet Park RPFIV Associates LLC after a missed payment on a loan.
 A planned bridge over the Intracoastal Waterway was expected to help the area, along with turning a section of U.S. 501 into a freeway.
 Some believed the complex could make a comeback, with help.
 But additional competition was coming from Tanger Factory Outlets as well as a conventional mall nearby.
-In December 2001, AIG bought the property in an auction.
+In December 2001, American International Group (AIG) bought the property at auction.
 Talk of a theme park began, though some believed the mall could remain.
 In August 2003 Horry County Council voted to rezone land for the theme park, and by 2005 Hard Rock Park, a now-defunct music-themed amusement park, appeared likely to become a reality.
 But the mall had two stores, the upgrading of U.S. 501 had decreased interest in an area that became hard to reach, and AIG had its own problems.
 The bridge that was supposed to help the area had no funding, though work on extending Harrelson Boulevard past an interchange on U.S. 17 Bypass was set to begin.
 One of the Waccamaw facility's buildings was used seasonally as a rehearsal location for the Radio City Rockettes.

 By 2008, a development called Paradise City was planned on part of the site by the developers of Hard Rock Park, which made Mall 3 its headquarters.
-The plans fell through when the park shut down, and the property became neglected.
+The plans fell-through when the park shut down, and the property became neglected.
 A few businesses still operated in the shopping center, and some considered themselves successful.